Alfonso Architects, Inc.

 201 North Franklin Street, Suite 1800 Tampa, Florida 33602

 HOK, formerly Hellmuth, Obata + Kassabaum, is a giant of the commercial architecture world.
-It is currently the largest American architecture/engineering firm, and one of the largest interior design firms.
-However, besides their massive scale, they have focused intently on the Tampa Bay area and have truly left their mark.
-Their Tampa office has been part of HOK’s network since 1984.
+It focuses intently on the Tampa Bay area and has truly left its mark.
+Its Tampa office has been part of HOK’s network since 1984.
 Since then, it has been feted as Firm of the Year by the IIDA’s South Florida Chapter and named “Best Large Company to Work for in Florida” by Florida Trend Magazine.